-For additional telehealth guidance, please also reference:

-- Magellan's Telehealth FAQs - Telehealth Provider Performance Standards
+For additional telehealth guidance, please also reference Magellan's Provider Performance Standards on Telehealth (updated July 22, 2024).

 Telehealth Documentation Requirements

 Regardless of how services are rendered (e.g., face-to-face, audio-video telehealth, audio-only), the documentation in the medical record must align with all Office of Mental Health and Substance Abuse Services (OMHSAS) and Magellan documentation requirements.
 Magellan's minimum documentation requirements for all services are outlined in our Magellan Provider Handbook Supplement for HealthChoices.